• Philadelphia Organic Chemists' Club

 John A. Milligan

-Chair-Elect, Assistant Professor at Thomas Jefferson University
+Chair, Assistant Professor at Thomas Jefferson University

 John Milligan is an Assistant Professor in the College of Life Sciences at Thomas Jefferson University.
 After earning his B.S. in chemistry from Allegheny College, he undertook graduate studies at the University of Pittsburgh in Prof. Peter Wipf's research group and earned his Ph.D. in 2018.
 He then joined Prof. Gary Molander's group at the University of Pennsylvania as a postdoctoral researcher, where his research focused on developing radical/polar crossover reactions with bis(catecholato)silicate reagents.
 His current research interests focus on the development of other transformations with these reagents.
 These efforts have been funded in part by the Organic Syntheses grant program for research at primarily undergraduate institutions.